 All of these factors will vary depending on the area where you are building and what materials are readily available and affordable.
 Whether or not you are building an outdoor or indoor arena also affects your choices.
-Be sure to consult with an expert from performance footing or a local contractor who has experiencing building horse arenas.
+Be sure to consult with an expert from the premier footing experts at Performance Footing or a local contractor who has experiencing building horse arenas.

 While this layer is not technically necessary for the construction of the base, it is important for the maintenance and longevity of the base.
 This fabric typically goes between the stone dust and aggregate stone.
 Without some sort of fabric to inhibit them, aggregated stones from the previous layer can rise up and penetrate the top of the base and the footing.
 It can also prevent weeds and grass from poking their way through.